 Family Nurse Practitioner

-I knew from a very young age that I wanted to be a nurse and after graduating from nursing school in 2010 I began work in the hospital setting as a critical care nurse.
-In 2015, I made the decision to get my master’s degree as a Family Nurse Practitioner from West Virginia Wesleyan University.
-During my clinical rotations and residencies in primary care I began to realize just how sick my community was.
+I knew from a very young age that I wanted to be a nurse, and after graduating from nursing school in 2010, I began work in the hospital setting as a critical care nurse.
+In 2015, I decided to get my master’s degree as a Family Nurse Practitioner from West Virginia Wesleyan University.
+During my clinical rotations and residencies in primary care, I began to realize just how sick my community was.
 My patients were riddled with diet-related illness such as obesity, Type II diabetes, high blood pressure, and heart disease.
 Others were struggling with chronic pain, addiction issues, mental health issues and more.
-It was clear to me that healthcare in the United States focused more on treating sickness instead of promote wellness.
-I wanted my patients to get better and no longer need life-long medications to merely sustain and/or prolong their illness.
+It became clear to me that healthcare in the United States focused more on treating sickness instead of promoting wellness.
+I wanted my patients to get better and no longer need lifelong medications to merely sustain and/or prolong their illness.

-I started working at Advance Physical Medicine in 2017, and it was quite different from other clinics I had worked in because it is a medically integrated practice.
+I started working at Advanced Physical Medicine in 2017, and it differed greatly from other clinics I had worked in because it is a medically integrated practice.
 We have Physicians, Nurse Practitioners, Chiropractors, Physical Therapists, and other clinical staff to provide our patients with the best possible care.
 Here at Advanced Physical Medicine we focus on treatment modalities that are designed to reduce pain, restore function, assist the body in healing itself, and thus improving overall quality of life.
 Ultimately, this can be done by determining the root cause of a patient’s pain or disfunction and treating it using physical medicine.

 Want to know the most reward aspects of my career here at Advanced Physical Medicine?

 I actually get to SEE my patients improve without the use of pain medications that merely mask pain; honestly, there is nothing better than that.”

 Abigail Tonkin, FNP-BC